craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Open **Windows PowerShell ISE** or **Windows PowerShell**.

 1. Connect to Office 365.
-Sing in as the tenant owner account.
+Sign in as the tenant owner account.

    ```PowerShell
    Connect-MsolService